univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Defines the third *external DNS server*.
 For more information, see :ref:`computers-configuring-the-name-servers`.

+.. envvar:: fetchmail/autostart

+   Controls the autostart of Fetchmail.
+To disable Fetchmail, set the value to ``false``.
+For more information, see :ref:`mail-fetchmail`.

 .. envvar:: freeradius/auth/helper/ntlm/debug

    Configures the debug level or verbosity for logging messages of FreeRADIUS.